 This page provides answers to some frequently asked questions about Java software distribution and Java software license.

-Yes, you can provide Java on an Intranet for internal users to download.
+Yes, you can provide Oracle Java releases on an Intranet for internal use.